scalatra/scalatra-website/guides/databinders.md

 If we get back errors (from either the validations or the `allCatch` block), we halt with a 400 status.
 If we get back a `todo`, we redirect to "/".

+At this point, your project should be very similar to what's tagged in the example project's Git repository, in the [params binding](https://github.com/scalatra/scalatra-databinding-example/tree/paramsonly-binding) example.

 ### Using Scalatra's databinders with JSON

 So far, we've been doing everything with params data only.
 We can easily